Bushraalotaibi/ICCA-Notes/README.md

 </p>

 A practical, beginner-friendly reference for the **INE Certified Cloud Associate (ICCA)** certification.
-This repository helps you understand what ICCA is, how the exam works (including the hands-on lab), and provides structured notes aligned with the learning path sections.
+This repository explains what ICCA is, how the exam works (including the hands-on lab), and provides structured notes aligned with the learning path sections.

 > **Disclaimer:** These are personal study notes and are **not** official INE materials.